 - To get rid of grease stains, sprinkle some baking soda on the affected area and dust it off after a few hours.
 Baking soda will absorb the oil and leave your sofa clean.

-- For regular weekly cleaning, you can simply wipe the sofa with a dry cloth or dust it off with a feather duster.
+- For regular weekly cleaning, you can wipe the sofa with a dry cloth or dust it off with a feather duster.
 If it is used heavily then you may consider cleaning the sofa with a vacuum cleaner.
-Plus, turn and fluff the cushions on a regular basis to avoid wrinkles on them.
+Plus, turn and fluff the cushions regularly to avoid wrinkles on them.

 - Do not expose your leather sofa to sunlight; it can age and dry the leather, thereby leading to discoloration and cracking.
-In fact, keep it at least two feet away from sources of heat, including air conditioning sources and heating vents.
+Keep it at least two feet away from sources of heat, including air conditioning sources and heating vents.

 - Attend to any spills (even water spills) on the sofa immediately, or else the fluid will penetrate the dye and leave spots.
 So, blot the fluid as soon as possible.
 Do not wipe it, though; it may spread the liquid and stain the surrounding area too.